 Status as an Invasive Species

-The common shore crab is native to Europe and the North East Atlantic and has a wide distribution stretching from Scandinavia and northern Europe, throughout the Mediterranean and along the northern coast of Africa.
+The common shore crab has a wide natural distribution stretching from Scandinavia to the northern coast of Africa.
 However, the common shore crab was found off the coasts of North America in the late 1800s, and since then has been steadily progressing its range around this region.
 This has been a major cause of concern to American and Canadian authorities, as this species has the potential to cause much damage to commercially valuable clam, mussel and scallop beds.
 The common shore crab can also harm other local (and commercially important) species of crab and lobsters by competing with them for resources.
 It is thought that the common shore crab is faster than many American species, and its more dexterous and powerful claws give it an advantage when competing for food.
 This pushes out local species and has the potential to vastly reduce their numbers.
-Common shore crab have also been confirmed as being present off the coast of Argentina, South Africa and Australia.
-It is believed that ships travelling from Europe and releasing ballast water may be a major cause of the common shore crab to foreign waters, while the importing of live lobsters may also play a role as common shore crabs can be present in the seaweed and gravel that the lobsters are packed in.
+Common shore crab has also been confirmed as being present off the coast of Argentina, South Africa and Australia.
+It is believed that ships travelling from Europe and releasing ballast water may be a major cause of the common shore crab to foreign waters, while the importing of live lobsters may also play a role as common shore crabs and their eggs can be present in the seaweed and gravel that the lobsters are packed in.
 The IUCN’s Invasive Species Specialist Group classes the common shore crab as one of the top 100 worst invasive species in the world and blames this species for the collapse of the soft-shell clam industry in both New England and Nova Scotia.
 They calculate that the common shore crab causes around $22 million of damage in the United States and Canada every year.
-The common shore crab is not widely consumed and is caught commercially in only very small numbers.